 LED videography lights produce a large quantity of light while producing little heat.
 Heating is seldom a problem with strobes.
 However, constant illumination is required for video and motion pictures.

 The lengthy time standards for continuous illumination generate a significant amount of heat.
 If you've ever worked with color corrected picture floods, you're probably aware of how hot they can get.
 Some high-output lights are even equipped with cooling systems.
 They are substantially cooler to operate at comparable light settings.
+Therefore, they are good choices for lighting for home video recording.

 Adjustable color temperature ensures color correction